apptainer/apptainer-admindocs/configfiles.rst

  GPU Library Configuration
 ***************************

-When a container includes a GPU enabled application, {Singularity} (with the ``--nv`` or ``--rocm`` options) can properly inject the required Nvidia or AMD GPU driver libraries into the container, to match the host's kernel.
+When a container includes a GPU enabled application, {Project} (with the ``--nv`` or ``--rocm`` options) can properly inject the required Nvidia or AMD GPU driver libraries into the container, to match the host's kernel.
 The GPU ``/dev`` entries are provided in containers run